 Requesting a higher credit limit with Bank of America is a simple process, but make sure to do your research before reaching out to the issuer.

-A higher credit limit can translate into more spending power, more chances to earn rewards, and better credit – if you use it right.
+Increasing your credit limit with your Bank of America credit cards, can give you more spending power, more chances to earn rewards and better credit — if you use your higher credit limit responsibly.
 Even better, requesting a higher credit line is usually a simple process that won’t take much of your time.

 Requesting a credit limit increase from Bank of America is no exception.
 You have a few options for how to do it, but whichever one you choose, make sure to have the right information prepared.